MazamaScience/beakr/README.md

 #### 2. Plotting
-We can use a built-in convience function of a beakr's response object to display an image of any static plot.
+We can use a built-in convience function of a beakr's response object to display an image of a static plot.
 In this example we'll make a map of the United States and serve it with beakr.
 Use `help('Response')` to view other response object methods and documentation.